-A very well controlled study involving 360 participants found significant improvements in fine lines and wrinkles after 24 weeks of using tretinoin cream 0.025%.
+For example, a very well controlled study involving 360 participants found significant improvements in fine lines and wrinkles after 24 weeks of using tretinoin cream 0.025%.
 (3) Other studies have been replicated with similar findings.
-(4) Despite most improvements occurring with fine wrinkling, a reduction in deeper wrinkles and tactile roughness is also observed.
+(4) Despite most improvements occurring with fine wrinkling, a reduction in deeper wrinkles and tactile roughness was also observed.

 One study found there was “no clinical or statistically significant difference” between 0.025% and 0.1% tretinoin after 48 weeks, besides the severity of irritation (0.1% tretinoin obviously being more irritating).
 (5) So if you decide to use Tretinoin for anti-aging purposes, know that you will still be getting the benefits with smaller dose prescriptions.

 Unfortunately this lovely protein decreases overtime and becomes a main culprit in aging.
-To give you an idea, collagen production slows down by about 1% every year after a person turns 20.
+For some perspective, collagen production slows down by about 1% every year after a person turns 20.
 As a result, skin becomes less elastic and thinner with age, making it more prone to sagging and wrinkling.

 Tretinoin also reverses photodamage (the adverse effects of sun exposure), and increases hyaluronic acid production in the epidermis.
-(9, 10, 11)) Hyraluronic acid is another necessary component of human skin.
+(9, 10, 11) Hyaluronic acid is another necessary component of human skin.
 It speeds up wound healing and is a potent humectant that hydrates the skin by drawing water from the environment and dermis (deeper layer of skin).
 (12, 13) This in turn gives a “plumping” effect that reduces fine lines and wrinkles.

-Tretinoin is somewhat effective against PIH, though not terribly impressive in this department.
+Tretinoin is somewhat effective against PIH (post inflammatory hyperpigmentation), though not terribly impressive in this department.
 It works by inhibiting tyrosinase (an enzyme that produces melanin), interfering with pigment transfer, and speeding up cell turnover rate.
 (15, 16)

-One study assessed its efficacy in treating liver spots (a.k.a age spots); the brown or black spots you commonly see on elderly folks.
-It was 10 months long and involved 58 patients, 24 of which used tretinoin cream 0.1% daily.
-At the end of the study, 83% of the tretinoin users saw a reduction in age spots.
+One study assessed its efficacy in treating liver spots (a.k.a age spots), or the brown and black spots commonly seen on elderly folks.
+The study was 10 months long, involved 58 patients, 24 of which used tretinoin cream 0.1% daily.
+At the end of it, 83% of the tretinoin users saw a reduction in age spots.
 (17) Another similar study found improvement in 68% of patients after 10 months of daily tretinoin cream 0.1%.
 (18)

 Tretinoin’s ability to treat melasma has also been assessed.
 One study found a 32% improvement across all patients after 10 months of daily tretinoin cream 0.1%.
-(19) I don’t know about you, but 10 months for a 32% improvement — ain’t nobody got time for that.
+(19) Again, I don’t know about you, but 10 months for a 32% improvement — ain’t nobody got time for that.

-Treats Acne (Meh).
+Treats Acne (Meh)

 Tretinoin is a well established acne treatment.
 In the U.S. alone, it’s prescribed in 12.5% of all acne cases.
 Benzoyl peroxide and adapalene being the most prescribed at 12.8% and 14.4% respectively.
 (21, 22) As an aside, don’t ever use tretinoin and benzoyl peroxide together.
 Tretinoin is an unstable molecule and oxdizes in the presence of benzoyl peroxide.

-I terms of treating acne, I think tretinoin is better served for it’s comedolytic properties more than anything else — that is, it’s ability to prevent clogged pores rather than treat inflammatory acne.
+In terms of treating acne, I think tretinoin is better served for it’s comedolytic properties more than anything else — that is, it’s ability to prevent clogged pores rather than treat inflammatory acne.
 (27)

 The most frequent side effects are erythema (redness), peeling, and dryness.
-This occurs in approximately 60% of patients. ((28)) So be warned, you might become a lizard.
-If you start using it daily, the irritation and dryness becomes especially bothersome during weeks 3 and 4.((29))
+This occurs in approximately 60% of patients.
+(28) So be warned, you might become a lizard.

-How to Use Tretinoin.
+How to Use Tretinoin and Reduce Irritation.